B0-B/entropyCollector/README.md

 - Seed is an 8 bit number sequence

 ## Implementation
 Copy the script below and paste it within the tags of the desired container (parent).
-The widget is customizable by it's preambling parameters:
+For customizations tune the preliminary widget parameters:

 ```html